BurntxNoodle/CTF/2018 CSAW/Reversing/50 - A Tour of x86 Part 1/Readme.md

 ^------^    ^------^
 ah(higher)  al(lower)

-ALL of them combined (all 16 bits) is referred to ax
+ALL of them combined (all 16 bits) is referred to as ax
 ```
 Now we can get into the question, question #4 says: ```What is the value of ax after line 169 executes? (two bytes)```